janboddez/indieblocks/readme.txt

 Use blocks, and, optionally, "short-form" post types to easily "IndieWebify" your WordPress site.

 == Description ==
-IndieBlocks registers several blocks (Bookmark, Like, Reply, and Repost, as well as the older Context block) that take a URL and output the corresponding microformatted HTML.
+IndieBlocks registers several blocks (Bookmark, Like, Reply, and Repost, as well as the older Context block) that take a URL and output corresponding _microformatted_ HTML.
-It also registers several "theme" blocks (Facepile, and Syndication), to be used in (block) theme templates.

 In combination with a microformats-compatible theme, these help ensure microformats clients are able to determine a post's type.

 It also comes with "short-form" (Note and Like) custom post types, and a (somewhat experimental) option to add microformats to (all!) *block-based* themes.

 These microformats, in combination with the Webmention protocol, allow for rich _cross-site_ conversations.
 IndieBlocks comes with its own Webmention implementation, but a separate plugin can be used, too.

+IndieBlocks also registers several "theme" blocks (Facepile, and Syndication), to be used in (block) theme templates.

 == Installation ==
 Upload this plugin's ZIP file via the Plugins > Add New > "Upload Plugin" button.